chipsalliance/firrtl-spec/spec.md

 # Expressions

-FIRRTL expressions are used for creating constant integers, for creating literal property type expressions, for referring to a declared circuit component, for statically and dynamically accessing a nested element within a component, for creating multiplexers, for performing primitive operations, and for reading a remote reference to a probe.
+FIRRTL expressions are used for creating constant integers, for creating literal property type expressions, for referencing a circuit component, for statically and dynamically accessing a nested element within a component, for creating multiplexers, for performing primitive operations, and for reading a remote reference to a probe.

 ## Constant Integer Expressions